 Another way of performing a sinking concrete repair is to use mudjacking.
 In this process, we will drill small holes into your concrete.
 We’ll inject a “mud” – usually a mixture of sand, water, and slurry – under your sunken concrete.
 This fills in empty spaces below the concrete, and we keep injecting it until it raises the sunken parts.

 Our professionals who know how to fix sinking concrete recommend letting this mud dry and harden for at least 2 days before you drive or walk on it.
 The minimum cost for bringing out our rig may be more than you want to pay to fix a small patch of sunken concrete.
 You can always split the cost among neighbors with similar problems, though this takes some effort to organize.

 Finally, we can also inject closed-cell polyurethane foam under your sunken concrete.
 This foam performs your sinking concrete repair in a way that is similar to mudjacking, but it hardens much faster.

 The process for injecting the foam is much the same as with mudjacking.
 Our team will drill small holes in your concrete, then inject the foam.
 It will expand and harden, raising your concrete.
 The closed-cell nature of the foam means that it should not be susceptible to breakdown by water.

 There’s no single way to perform a sinking concrete repair.
-When you need someone who knows how to repair sunken concrete to come help you decide how to fix yours, contact us at KC Waterproofing.
+When you need someone who knows how to repair sunken concrete to come to help you decide how to fix yours, contact us at KC Waterproofing and Foundation Repair.
 We’ll have an expert at your door ASAP.

 Our expert will assess your needs, then recommend the best way to repair your sunken concrete.
 We’ll start working as soon as we can so you can get your home back to normal fast!